A brief description about the course:

 Module 8: Research project, dissertation writing, and defense of the dissertation

-The assessments would consist of written and practical assessments in modules 1 to 7A and carrying out a research project, writing a dissertation and defense of the dissertation at a viva.
+The assessments would consist of written and practical assessments in module 1 to 7A and carrying out a research project, writing a dissertation and defense of the dissertation at a viva.

 Further information will be available on the website http://www.hgucolombo.org.
-Please contact Prof. Vajira H. W. Dissanayake at firstname.lastname@example.org for any clarifications.
+The course co-ordinator Dr. Vajira H. W. Dissanayake can be contacted email@example.com

 How to apply: